PepeM112/smart-tutor/docs/decisions.md

 **Decision:** When a user challenges a grading criterion, the re-evaluation can only flip "not met" to "met", never the reverse.

 **Why:** The challenge flow is a user appeal, not a full re-grade.
 Allowing downgrades would create a perverse incentive — users would avoid challenging for fear of losing points they already earned.
 The one-directional rule makes challenges risk-free, encouraging users to engage with the feedback rather than accept it passively.

+---

+## Per-User API Keys Over Global Environment Variable

+**Decision:** AI features use per-user API keys stored encrypted in the database, not a global `AI_GRADING_PROVIDER` env var.

+**Why:** Users bring their own keys (Anthropic or OpenAI), configured in Settings.
+Keys are encrypted at rest using Fernet (`services/encryption.py`). `get_user_llm_client(user)` creates a client from the user's decrypted key.
+The old env-var-based `get_llm_client()` remains as a fallback for system-level operations.
+This makes the app self-hostable without the operator providing AI keys.

+---

+## Fernet Encryption for API Keys at Rest

+**Decision:** User API keys are encrypted with Fernet symmetric encryption before storage.

+**Why:** API keys in plaintext in the DB would be a breach liability.
+Fernet provides authenticated encryption (encrypt + HMAC).
+The encryption key is an env var (`ENCRYPTION_KEY`), not stored in the DB.
+Trade-off: if the encryption key is lost, all stored API keys become unrecoverable — but that's preferable to storing them in plain text.

+---

+## Cookie-Based Theme and Locale for SSR

+**Decision:** Theme and locale are persisted in both localStorage (client) and cookies (SSR).
+The server reads cookies to set `data-theme` and locale on the initial HTML render.

+**Why:** Without server-side knowledge of the theme, the first render uses the default, causing a flash of wrong theme (FOIT).
+Cookies are readable in Next.js server components via `cookies()`. localStorage alone would require client-side hydration to apply the theme, which causes a visible flash.

+---

+## Token Costs as Strings in the API

+**Decision:** Cost values (`estimated_cost`, `total_estimated_cost`) are serialized as strings in JSON responses, not numbers.

+**Why:** Per-token prices have many decimal places (e.g., `0.000001`).
+JavaScript floats lose precision on such values (`0.1 + 0.2 !== 0.3`).
+Using `Decimal` on the backend and `string` in the API preserves full precision.
+The frontend formats with `toFixed()` at display time.

+---

+## OpenRouter as Model Pricing Source

+**Decision:** Model prices are fetched from OpenRouter's public API (`GET https://openrouter.ai/api/v1/models`), not hardcoded.

+**Why:** Neither Anthropic nor OpenAI exposes a pricing API.
+OpenRouter maintains accurate, up-to-date pricing for both providers, freely queryable (no auth).
+Prices are stored in `model_pricing` with `valid_from`/`valid_to` date ranges so historical cost calculations remain accurate when prices change.
+A mapping dict (`SDK_TO_OPENROUTER` in `core/model_registry.py`) translates between SDK model IDs (e.g., `claude-haiku-4-5-20251001`) and OpenRouter IDs (e.g., `anthropic/claude-haiku-4.5`).

+---

+## SameSite=None Cookies in Production

+**Decision:** Auth cookies use `SameSite=None; Secure` in production, `SameSite=Lax` in development.

+**Why:** The frontend (Vercel) and backend (Render) are on different domains. `SameSite=Lax` cookies are not sent on cross-origin `fetch()` requests with `credentials: 'include'`, causing a login redirect loop. `SameSite=None` allows cross-origin cookie transmission but requires `Secure` (HTTPS only).
+Local dev stays on `Lax` since both services share `localhost`.

+---

+## i18n Without URL Prefixes

+**Decision:** Locale is stored in a cookie, not in the URL path (`/en/dashboard` vs `/dashboard`).

+**Why:** SmartTutor is a personal app, not a content site.
+Locale-prefixed URLs add routing complexity (middleware, link rewriting, redirects) without SEO benefit — the content is private and behind auth.
+A cookie-based approach keeps URLs clean and is simpler to implement with Next.js App Router.